SiderealDay/AutoHotKey/README.md

 ---

-General note for all links:
+General note to download any of the macros:

 ```diff
 + LEFT Click the link to download the Zip file -> Unzip the file -> Double-click the AHK macro to use it.